 These financial statements are presented in Ghana Cedi, which is the Bank's functional currency.
-All amounts have been rounded to the nearest thousands, except when otherwise indicated.
+All amounts have been rounded to the nearest thousands including amounts disclosed in the narratives, except when otherwise indicated.

-b.
-Statement of compliance
+b) Statement of compliance

-The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and in the manner required by the Companies Act 2019, (Act 992), and the Banks and Specialised Deposit-Taking Institutions Act, 2016 (Act 930).
+The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standard Board (IASB) and in the manner required by the Companies Act 2019, (Act 992), and the Banks and Specialised Deposit-Taking Institutions Act, 2016 (Act 930).